-While I love the earthly caramel flavor of roasted butternut squash, there are several different ways you can cook butternut squash for baby food.
+While I love the earthly, caramel flavor of roasted butternut squash, there are several ways you can cook butternut squash for baby food.

-Peel and roughly chop a butternut squash before placing the cubes into a steamer basket over 2 inches of boiling water for 10-15 minutes, or tender when pricked with a fork.
+Peel and roughly chop 1 butternut squash.
+Place the cubes into a steamer basket over 2 inches of boiling water for 10-15 minutes or until tender when pricked with a fork.
 Puree in a blender as directed below.

-Place 1 peeled and roughly chopped butternut squash into a medium saucepan, add enough water to cover the butternut squash and bring to a boil.
-Reduce to simmer and cook for 7-10 minutes or when tender with pricked with a fork.
+Place 1 peeled and roughly chopped butternut squash into a medium saucepan, add enough water to cover the butternut squash, and bring to a boil.
+Reduce to simmer and cook for 7-10 minutes or until tender when pricked with a fork.
 Puree in a blender as directed below.
-Boiling the butternut squash does decrease the nutritional value of puree since a lot of the nutrients are thrown out with the water after cooking.
+Note that boiling the butternut squash decreases the nutritional value of the puree since a lot of the nutrients are thrown out with the water after cooking.

-Tip Saving Tip: Steaming or boiling butternut squash are both great methods to use if you are using prepared or frozen butternut squash.
-I have found both peeled and cubed fresh or frozen butternut squash in my grocery store, which are both great options if you are short on time.
+Saving Tip: Steaming or boiling butternut squash are great methods to use if you are using prepared or frozen butternut squash.
+I have found both peeled and cubed fresh or frozen butternut squash in my grocery store, which are both viable options if you are short on time.

-In this recipe, we are adding in a pinch of chopped rosemary, but feel free to use the following spices instead – basil, cilantro, ginger, nutmeg, coriander, mint, cinnamon or mild curry powder (see quantity recommendations in the recipe card).
+We are adding a pinch of chopped rosemary to this recipe, but feel free to use the following spices instead: basil, cilantro, ginger, nutmeg, coriander, mint, cinnamon, or mild curry powder (see quantity recommendations in the recipe card).